SanbaoAI/logo-generator-skill/README.md

 Core capabilities:

-1. **Enterprise brand-card websites**: first viewport communicates company name, category, core value, target users, trust tone, and action path.
+1. **No coding required**: describe the company, business, and brand preferences in natural language to get a website design plan and static template.
-2. **Role-based design workflow**: product manager, copy validator, design director, brand, color, typography, visual asset, UI, and final review roles work in sequence.
+2. **Minutes to a website draft**: quickly create a premium, discussable, previewable website foundation instead of staying at abstract advice.
 3. **Brand-led visual system**: the site is not a generic template; its visual language comes from brand assets, industry category, and business value.
-4. **Chinese and mixed-language typography**: typography system and Japanese-inspired consultant review handle Chinese line breaks, whitespace, hierarchy, and technical terms.
+4. **Enterprise brand-card first viewport**: communicate company name, category, core value, target users, trust tone, and action path.
 5. **Separated delivery**: product brief, copy validation, design direction, brand design, color system, typography system, visual assets, UI, and website template are output separately.

 ## Installing